nkailasa/ToddlerGames/README.md

 <br/>  Type and pop
 <br/>  Stack the bricks
 <br/><h4>Youtube link : https://youtu.be/F_6t2bFs3TI</h4>
 <br/>All three games are focused on developing fine motor skills and concentration in toddlers as well as keeping them entertained.
 We plan on making a website that runs on Angular.
 We followed the Agile development process model.
 We worked parallelly on different modules and integrated every sprint.
 We had 5 sprints in a total of which 3 of them were focused on the development of the product.
 We created storyboards in taiga to keep track of the user stories.
 <br/>
 <br/>This process helps us to split the big epics into user stories and the stories into smaller tasks.
 The smaller the tasks, the easier it is to develop and debug the issues.
 We also reused components that are developed by another team member to save time and to follow a uniform design.
 We made sure we had a running version of the product by the end of each sprint.
 This helped us to conduct usability studies and find the potential issues that might arise if we continue with the current product.
 Based on the feedback from the subjects, new user stories are added to the backlog which was taken into consideration based on priority in the next sprint.
 <br/>
 <br/><h4>Key Requirements:</h4>
-<br/>  The website should have 3 working games.
+The website should have 3 working games.
 <br/>  There must be a login page.
 <br/>  There has to be a homepage Menu to choose the games from.
 <br/>  This is a web application.
 So a website of the running game application is one of the deliverables.
 We followed the Scrum model so documentation of meeting minutes and Project reports are part of every deliverable.
 <br/>
 <br/><h4>Implemented Features:</h4>
-<br/>The following are the features of Toddler Games:
+The following are the features of Toddler Games:
 <br/>  Login- Users can login using a username and password if they already have an account.
 <br/>  Register - Users can register themselves to make an account.
 <br/>  View stats - logged in users can view stats for all 3 games